Croma Design Studio – Clovis Romano

 Leo is a device concept designed to empower the blind and visually impaired, offering them increased freedom by providing assistance in navigating new environments, managing crowded spaces, and avoiding potential hazards.

-Low vision has been a prevalent and progressive condition throughout history, affecting millions of individuals worldwide.
-Currently, there are approximately 257 million people who are visually impaired.
-This impairment can be congenital or degenerative, and while certain treatments like cataract and corneal operations exist, they remain prohibitively expensive for many.
+Low vision has long been a widespread and progressive condition, impacting millions of people across the globe.
+Today, approximately 257 million individuals suffer from some form of visual impairment.
+This condition can either be congenital or degenerative, and while some treatments like cataract and corneal surgeries are available, they often remain out of reach for many due to high costs.

-Blind and visually impaired individuals have consistently voiced concerns about the lack of adaptation to their disability, often experiencing anxiety about external hazards and limited accessibility despite existing urbanization standards.
-They rely on their other senses, such as hearing and touch, to navigate their surroundings.
-Many visually impaired individuals use a white cane that vibrates when in contact with the ground or rely on guide dogs or human companions for assistance.
+Blind and visually impaired individuals often express frustration with the lack of adaptations in society to accommodate their needs.
+Despite advancements in urban planning, many still face anxiety about navigating public spaces, encountering obstacles, and limited accessibility.
+They rely heavily on their remaining senses, such as hearing and touch, to navigate their environment.
+Many use white canes that vibrate upon contact with the ground or depend on guide dogs and human companions for assistance.

-In their daily lives, blind and visually impaired individuals establish routines for mobility, commuting to work, and visiting shops, relying on familiar routes they have memorized.
-While they strive for independence, they often miss out on leisure activities that individuals with sight enjoy.
+In their daily routines, visually impaired individuals memorize familiar routes for tasks such as commuting to work or visiting shops.
+While they strive for independence, they often miss out on leisure activities enjoyed by sighted individuals.

-Through conversations with a visually impaired association, we were able to identify and document the dissatisfactions they face in their daily lives and their desires for improvements.
-Urban furniture and infrastructure are often not adapted, with diminishing variations in ground textures that complicate their navigation and diminish their sense of touch.
+Through discussions with a visually impaired association, we documented the challenges they face daily and their desires for improvements.
+One major issue is the lack of suitable urban furniture and infrastructure.
+The absence of diverse ground textures makes navigation difficult and reduces their sense of touch.

 Picture from the France Info Artice : https://www.francetvinfo.fr/culture/livres/210-ans-apres-la-naissance-de-braille-lire-reste-un-defi-pour-les-aveugles_3389085.html